LUMC/git-mirrorer/docs/index.rst

 with eachother.
 It can synchronize the main repository with one or more mirror repositories.

-Git-synchronizer fetches al branches and tags from the main repository and pushes them to the mirror repositories.
+Git-synchronizer fetches all branches and tags from the main repository and pushes them to the mirror repositories.

 Git-synchronizer is optimized to work in a cron job.
 Main and mirror repo's are